mpi-sws-rse/jmc/docs/Backlog.md

-- [ ] **Thread Problem** - Fix the undying thread problem - threads don't die.
+- [ ] **Thread Problem** - ~~Fix the undying thread problem - threads don't die. (short term fixed)~~
 	- The root cause is that when the main thread finishes in the [[Runtime]], the rest of the threads are blocked on `waitRequest` waiting for a lock that is never released.
 Therefore, these threads never run to completion.
 	- The problem is apparent if you run a test with a profiler.
-The threads that do not end are visible and are blocked on `waitRequest`
+The threads that do not end are visible and are blocked on `waitRequest` (maybe not.
+Need to revisit)
 	- The fix is that if the execution is halted, then we need to explicitly make sure that all `Thread`s are run to completion
 	- [x] Move to using `Future`to block threads.
 	- [x] Each `Thread` is associated with a `Future` that is used to yield control back to the `Runtime`
 	- [x] Introduce a clean `yield` co-routine interface for the runtime that uses `Futures` underneath.
 This way ending the execution would mean ending all `Futures`
+	- [x] Semantics of read and write events.
+Read/write and Yield - or -  Yield and Read/Write
-	- [ ] Need to understand why locks are special.
-Dig into the byte code instrumentation process.
+	- [ ] Need to understand why locks are special in the Runtime calls. - Needs a decorator for tracking lock requests from threads.
-	- [ ] What events corresponds to thread operations.
+	- [ ] What events corresponds to thread operations?
 Maybe this needs to be abstracted away with a helper function
+		- [ ] We need to keep state to track the requests of threads and ensure no deadlock.
+This deals with locks and also join requests.
+	- [ ] What is compare and set operation?
+		- [ ] Introduce a compare and set Operation (Should be handled separately for Trust)
+	- [x] ~~Points where the yield occurs - `AtomicReference`, `AtomicStampedReference` (yield occurs after locking, shouldn't this be a problem)~~ Not a problem
+	- [ ] `AtomicStampedReference` why is `stamp` and `value` two different variables?
+No use of locks...
+		- [ ] Need to keep them separate.
+Maybe?
+Maybe not?
 - [x] **Thread Manager** - Build a `ThreadManager` to manage references to `Thread` objects and ensure all state is cleared in each iteration.
 Avoiding memory leaks.
 - [ ] **Annotation Processor** - Move to an Annotation Processor based instrumentation.
 The user annotates a test with the configuration and automatically, we will instrument and run the Model checker ^35f61b
 	- [ ] Read up on Annotation processing.
 Move just the Configuration first